Published April 29, 2019

-The New York State Teachers’ Retirement System (NYSTRS) will hold their Annual Meeting of Delegates November 5-6, 2017 in Saratoga Springs, NY.
+The New York State Teachers’ Retirement System (NYSTRS) will hold their Annual Meeting of Delegates in October or November 2019 in Saratoga Springs, NY.
 As a participating institution, UB is eligible to elect one delegate to attend this meeting.

 Delegates have two main functions: